yourbasic/api/README.md

     list data structure that can efficiently update elements and calculate prefix sums in a list of numbers.

-And finally, all the nitty-gritty details for those who intend to acually use the code.
+And finally, the nitty-gritty for those who want to know it all.

     Compared to a common array, a Fenwick tree achieves better balance between element update and prefix sum calculation –